Chapter 6 : Alpha Dogs

 “WHAT!?” the shrill voices echoed off the walls making me wince.

 “I’m familiar with his work,” deadpanned Quinn who had been attacked with a frog-barfing spell by him in our second year.
+She was awake for two nights regurgitating frogs!
+It was horrible and nothing Madam Pomfrey tried seemed to help.
 Yeah, he thought he was cool.

 “Well, he told Severus about Legilimency and books that teach you how to practice it.
 Severus got really good, studying by himself.
 He told me about it one day.
 And I sort of asked him to teach me about it.
 Not how to do it, just the theory behind it…”